-Such was the case in the recent and much publicized case of Princess, a service Chihuahua reported stolen in Toronto, Canada.
-Her human tied her outside a McDonald’s while she ran in to grab a coffee.
+Such was the case in the much publicized case of Princess, a service Chihuahua reported stolen in Toronto, Canada.
+Her human tied her outside of a McDonald’s while she ran in to grab a coffee.
 When she came back, Princess was gone.
-The dog had been unclipped from her harness.
+Thieves unclipped the dog from her harness.

-“Sometimes dogs get stolen — they are technically stolen — but the people who’ve taken them think they are doing the right thing,” explains McCormick, adding that would-be rescuers may assume a dog is being neglected or mistreated if it’s left outdoors or just gets away from its human.
+“Sometimes dogs get stolen — they are technically stolen — but the people who’ve taken them think they are doing the right thing,” explains McCormick, adding that would-be rescuers may assume a dog is being neglected or mistreated if they’re left outdoors or just get away from their human.

 “A dog can look like a stray five minutes after it goes out the door if it has bad luck and gets into some mud,” he says.

-While a collar tag can be swiftly removed by either evil thief or a or misguided do-gooder, microchips are permanent — and can be your pet’s best bet at reunion after a theft.
+While any evil thief or misguided do-gooder can easily remove a collar tag, microchips are permanent and can be your pet’s best bet at reunion after a theft.

-The tracker admits, on rare occasions microchips do fail, but pet owners can arm themselves with backup forms of forensic identification.
-In a case that’s still working its way through the legal system, McCormick recommended an owner use DNA testing to prove a dog was indeed their stolen pet.
-He says pet owners should have some DNA on file, and also keep their dog’s paw prints and nose print on record.
+On very rare occasions, microchips do fail, but pet parents can arm themselves with backup forms of forensic identification.
+McCormick once even recommended a dog parent use DNA testing to prove a dog was, indeed, their stolen pet.
+He says pet lovers should have some DNA on file, and also keep their dog’s paw prints and nose print on record.

 “They don’t care if the dog gets a jolt,” he says.

-If you have reason to believe your dog is stolen, do report the theft to police right away.
-Next, let your neighborhood know you’re looking for your dog — but not that you’re looking for the thief.
+If you have reason to believe someone has stolen your dog, report the theft to police right away.
+Next, let your neighborhood know you’re looking for your dog but not that you’re looking for the thief.

-“Don’t put ‘stolen’ on the poster — just put ‘missing pet’,” says McCormick, who suggests victims steer clear of any language that would make either the thief or a third party afraid to turn the dog in.
+“Don’t put ‘stolen’ on the poster; just put ‘missing pet,'” says McCormick.
+He suggests victims steer clear of any language that would make either the thief or a third party afraid to turn the dog in.

 “Make it sound like whoever found it is a hero,” he advises.

-Even without using the word ‘stolen’ in your flyers and social media, getting the word out basically turns your dog into what McCormick calls ‘hot property’ — no one will want to be caught with it and the thief or person in possession will be more likely to set the dog free or drop it at the shelter.
+Even without using the word “stolen” in your flyers and social media, getting the word out basically turns your dog into what McCormick calls “hot property.”
+No one will want to get caught with your pooch, and the thief or person in possession will be more likely to set the dog free or drop them at the shelter.

 “If your dog’s not unattended, you’re pretty safe.”